akeneo/pim-community-dev/README.md

 Classes / Concepts
 ==================
-Used with gedmo doctrine extension and PIM language entity
+Used with gedmo doctrine extension and PIM locale entity

 Example of usage
 ================